palma-ice/yelmo-docs/docs/getting-started.md

 ### 4. Run the model

 Once an executable has been created, you can run the model.
-This can be achieved via the included Python job submission script `runylmo`.
+This can be achieved via the included Python job submission script `runme`.
 The following steps are carried out via the script:

 1. The output directory is created.